TheGreenJoker/eve-esi/README.md

-# Here can be bugs, sumbit they as Issues
+# Here can be bugs, sumbit them as Issues